MJRidder/cherry-leaves-mildew-detection/README.md

 [Back to top ⇧](#table-of-contents)

-### Content
+**Content**

 - The Leaves dataset was hosted and downloaded by Kaggle.
 - The Business case itself was creaed by Code Institute.

 [Back to top ⇧](#table-of-contents)

-### Media
+**Media**

 - The banner image was downloaded from the University of California Agriculture and Natural Resources website

 [Back to top ⇧](#table-of-contents)

-### Acknowledgements
+**Acknowledgements**

-- Mohammed Shami : mentor for this project
+- Mohammed Shami : mentor for this project, for providing guidance and helping me create the confidence to complete this project in the required time.
-- Roman Rakic and the CI support team : providing answers when I was stuck and Google & ChatGPT were not able to provide an answer
+- Roman Rakic and the CI support team : providing answers when I was stuck and Google & ChatGPT were not able to provide an answer.

 [Back to top ⇧](#table-of-contents)